It's official, Botto Bistro is the worst restaurant ever on Yelp and in Yelp's world.

 We are the only One star restaurant on Yelp, and our goal is finally reached!

 Get an immediate 50% OFF any pizza for your One star review.

 Take a quick screenshot to show it to us, as Yelp's special Botto team removes our reviews as fast as possible.
-Busy people...so far they removed over 2,600 of Botto's one star reviews.
+Busy people...so far they removed just about 3,000 of Botto's one star reviews.

 How cute and adorable is that?
 They are busy people thanks to us.

 It takes great chefs, great talent and great experience to get a Michelin star,

 but to get a one star score on Yelp it takes way more.

 You need balls, bad attitude (Italian if possible), the media and the support of the public.